Hypercubers/hypercubing.xyz/docs/koans/square-prism.md

 "Are these cells not cubes?
 They appear to be cubes."

-Master Nazir stood up from his work and gestured around.
-The puzzle workshop extended quite far in all directions, and several monks from other temples were working on other designs throughout the room.
+Master Nazir stood up from his work and led the neophyte around the room.
+The puzzle workshop extended quite far in all directions, and several monks from other temples were working on other designs throughout.

 He asked, "Is this room a cube?"